goldledoigt/ExtMyAdmin/README.md

 > #### ExtJS
 >
 >Use of Ext.Direct with TreePanel loader and GridPanel store
->Use of metaData to configure GridPanel on store load
+>Use of metaData to configure GridPanel on store load event

 Screenshot
 --------------